openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 projects by granting roles to the user on a project (including projects owned by other domains).

+The name space of a domain refers to the space in which api-visible user/adminstrator created textual names exist and whether this is private to this domain or shared with other domains.
+The consequence of being shared is that if uniquness is required, then such a name must be unigue across all domains - while if the name space is private, then uniqueness is only required within that domain.
+Within keystone, there are five such textual names, and when a creating a domain the name space for some of these names can be specified:

+Domain Name  - This always exists in a shared name space across all domains and
+               hence is always globally unique
+Role Name    - This always exists in a shared name space across all domains and
+               hence is always globally unique
+User Name    - This can be specified to exist in either a shared or private name
+               space, hence allowing either global uniquness or just uniqueness to a domain
+Project Name - This can be specified to exist in either a shared or private name
+               space, hence allowing either global uniquness or just uniqueness to a domain
+Group Name   - This always exists in a private name space and hence is always
+               unique to a domain

+Specifying a name space is optional, and the default settings ensure that all except group name are created in a shared global name space, hence maintaining the backward compatibility requirements of global uniquness of earlier keystone apis.

 Additional required attributes:

 - `name` (string)